Cyril of Alexandria: Murder of Hypatia

 The Prefect Orestes enjoyed the political backing of Hypatia, an astronomer, philosopher and mathematician who had considerable moral authority in the city of Alexandria, and who had extensive influence.
 Indeed, many students from wealthy and influential families came to Alexandria purposely to study privately with Hypatia, and many of these later attained high posts in government and the Church.
 Several Christians thought that Hypatia's influence had caused Orestes to reject all conciliatory offerings by Cyril.
 Modern historians think that Orestes had cultivated his relationship with Hypatia to strengthen a bond with the pagan community of Alexandria, as he had done with the Jewish one, in order to better manage the tumultuous political life of the Egyptian capital.

 According to Socrates Scholasticus during the Christian season of Lent in March 415, a mob of Christians under the leadership of a lector named Peter, raided Hypatia's carriage as she was travelling home.
 They dragged her into a building known as the Kaisarion, a former pagan temple and center of the Roman imperial cult in Alexandria that had been converted into a Christian church.
 There, the mob stripped Hypatia naked and murdered her using ostraka, which can either be translated as "roof tiles" or "oyster shells".
 Later historian John of Nikiû also tells a similar story.
 Even later historian Byzantinist Fr.
-Adrian Fortescue, says that the mob of Christian Parabalanies and Peter, cruelly tore her to pieces on the steps of a church.
+Adrian Fortescue, says that the mob of Christian Parabalani and Peter, cruelly tore her to pieces on the steps of a church.
 Damascius adds that they also cut out her eyeballs.
 They tore her body into pieces and dragged her limbs through the town to a place called Cinarion, where they set them on fire.
 According to Watts, this was in line with the traditional manner in which Alexandrians carried the bodies of the "vilest criminals" outside the city limits to cremate them as a way of symbolically purifying the city.